-    The insulation foam in Val-U-Therm is of a specially developed rigid closed cell type so it does not absorb water and moisture as is common with many other forms of insulation.
+The insulation foam in Val-U-Therm is of a specially developed rigid closed cell hydrophobic type so it does not absorb water and moisture as is common with many other forms of insulation.
 Hence it is ideal for specifying as part of the counter-measures in situations requiring flood mitigation.
 It is well proven that timber frame homes offer quicker drying out and hence a shorter refurbishment period after major flood incidents.

 18. There has been much talk about the fire risks with timber frame; how does your product perform in relation to fire?

 In common with all methods of construction, Val-U-Therm meets all the fire resistance requirements of Building Regulations when constructed.
 Our experience is that if a Val-U-Therm panel suffers arson attack during construction the fire spreads more slowly than expected because of the oxygen starvation that occurs in a closed panel with injected insulation (every cubic millimetre is filled so there is no space for the air).
-Also the billions of bubbles in the insulation foam contain carbon dioxide, an inherent fire extinguisher.
+Also the billions of bubbles in the insulation foam contain some carbon dioxide, an inherent fire extinguisher.

 19. Can it be used for floors and roofs as well as walls?

-Yes, the Val-u-Therm building system offers an excellent high-performance solution for pitched and flat roofs.
+Yes, the Val-U-Therm building system offers an excellent high-performance solution for pitched and flat roofs.
 The panels are ideal for room-in-the-roof designs where the goal is to maximise floor space.
 They allow long unsupported spans and the conventional ridge to eaves configuration.
 Val-U-Therm floor panels are a 21st

 century version of the traditional suspended ground floor.
 They offer a highly-insulated solution that is cost-competitive with low U-value masonry systems.
 By integrating I-joists, up to 12 metre clear span can be accommodated for both roofs and floors.